qrakhen/periodiq/periodiq/README.md

 your generated cache - so a refresh will only happen to the actually affected parts - with atomic precision, resulting in highly optimizied performance.

-By using Electron as the backbone of Periodiq's rendering and user interface system, a wide range of platforms can easily be targeted and reached.
+By using Electron as the backbone of _Periodiq_'s rendering and user interface system, a wide range of platforms can easily be targeted and reached.

 You must be asking: 'Doesn't Electron somehow require HTML/CSS?'

+The answer is yes, it does.
+But _Periodiq_'s RenderInstance takes that off of your shoulders - and does the dirty work for you.
+A lot.
+It recognizes every change made and translates your JavaScript code into dynamically generated HTML files.
+_Periodiq_ does a good job at hiding every sign of possible HTML/CSS contamination across the Framwork.

 Please keep in mind that this Framework is still undergoing early development - some features might still be missing, and mis- or unexpected behaviour may occur.
 If you got any feedback, feel free let me know via dave@sygade.eu!
-You'd rather contribute something by yourself than waiting for a response?
+You'd rather contribute something by yourself than having to wait for my response?
 Make me happy, fork this project on GitHub and throw your pull requests at me.
 I'd really enjoy that.

-_Crafted by dave@sygade.eu, aka 'Qrakhen'._
+Crafted by dave@sygade.eu, aka 'Qrakhen'.

 http://qrakhen.net/

 ## Documentation